-Gain the required skills and knowledge you need for work in licensed venues under state and territory liquor licensing laws.
+Industry requirement to work in licensed venues under state and territory liquor licensing laws.

 Do you know how to handle intoxicated people in your role as a hospitality provider?
 Ensure you are aware of the rules and regulations regarding the sale and service of alcohol in the hospitality industry with our Responsible Service of Alcohol (RSA) course.

 This unit describes the performance outcomes, skills and knowledge required to responsibly sell or serve alcohol.
 This also applies to Security Officers working in licensed venues.

 Responsible practices must be undertaken wherever alcohol is served or sold, including where alcohol samples are served during on-site product tastings.
 This unit, therefore, applies to any workplace where alcohol is served or sold, including all types of hospitality venues, retail liquor outlets and wineries, breweries and distilleries.

-There are no formal entry requirements for this course.
+There are no prerequisite units required for this unit of competency.

-However participants are expected to have sufficient language, literacy and numeracy skills to read and understand signs; read and follow organisational policies and procedures; complete simple calculations using whole numbers and percentages; and communicate clearly in English.
+You must be able to read and understand signs; read and follow organisational policies and procedures; complete simple calculations using whole numbers and percentages; and communicate clearly in English.

 Units of Competency